HAS A DEATH OCCURRED? WE ARE AVAILABLE 24/7 CALL: (253) 200-9767 LIVE CHAT

 Tunnel to Towers Foundation (See link on the upper left side) – established in honor of fallen firefighter Stephen Siller who laid down his life to save others on September 11, 2001.
 Donations assist families of police officers, fire fighters and EMS personnel impacted in the line of duty.

 Diego Moreno Scholarship (see link on the upper left side) – established in honor of Kent Police Officer Diego Moreno who died in the line of duty on July 22, 2018.
-Donations provide scholarships for Kent students pursuing a career in civil service.To plant a tree in memory of William Mitchell, please visit Tribute Store
+Donations provide scholarships for Kent students pursuing a career in civil service.To plant a beautiful memorial tree in memory of William Mitchell, please visit our Tree Store